 In 2020, the market for self-generation systems almost doubled compared to the previous year, still remaining at levels significantly below the country's potential.
 More specifically, 17 MWp of new systems with net metering or virtual net metering were installed, bringing the total capacity of this category to 51 MWp, with commercial systems covering more than 90% of this capacity and residential systems falling significantly behind [121].
 In 2021, the market of self-generation systems more than doubled compared to the previous year.
-More specifically, 38 MWp of new systems with net metering or virtual net metering were installed, bringing the total capacity of this category to 89 MWp [120].
+More specifically, 38 MWp of new systems with net metering or virtual net metering were installed, bringing the total capacity of this category to 51 here systems with net metering or virtual net metering were installed, bringing the total capacity of this category to 89 MWp [120].